What is Double Solitaire?

 Are there alternate rules in Double Solitaire?

 Yes.
 Gargantua is the Single Player form of Double Solitaire, with the same rules, but without the 2nd player.
+Another enjoyable Single Player Solitaire variant is the Pyramid game.

 Can you play Double Solitaire in teams?